We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 Types of Dublin Pass

 There is an adult and child version of each pass available.
-To qualify for a child Dublin Pass, children must be aged between 5 and 15 years.
+Children aged 5 to 15 qualify for the child rate.
+Children under 5 are free at most attractions.

 How Much Does the Dublin Pass Cost?